Respect for Human Rights

 Identifying Risk to Human Rights (Human Rights Due Diligence)

 According to item “8.
-To Respect Human rights ant to Improve Occupational Health and Safety” of the Sysmex Global Compliance Code, we believe it is necessary to conduct “human rights due diligence,” which involves identifying negative impacts on human rights, and preventing or reducing them through our business activities throughout the entire supply chain.
-One measure we have implemented is to conduct CSR surveys of our business partners.
-Survey topics include prohibiting forced and child labor and eliminating discrimination due to gender, disability, race or other factors.
-To ensure that Sysmex’s activities are not involved or complicit in human rights abuses, we ascertain impacts on human rights in advance and put in place measures to ensure prevention.
-At the same time, in response to the U.K. Modern Slavery Act, Sysmex has publicized its statement on the Sysmex UK website.
+To Respect Human Rights and to Improve Occupational Health and Safety” of the Sysmex Global Compliance Code, we believe it is necessary to conduct “human rights due diligence,” which involves identifying negative impacts on human rights, and preventing or reducing them through our business activities throughout the entire supply chain.
+Specifically, we have incorporated into CSR surveys of our business partners such topics as prohibiting forced and child labor and eliminating discrimination due to gender, disability, race or other factors.
+To ensure that Sysmexʼs activities are not involved or complicit in human rights abuses, we ascertain impacts on human rights in advance and put in place measures to ensure prevention.
+With the U.K. Modern Slavery Act going into effect, Sysmex UK has publicized its statement in this regard on its website and operates in compliance with this act.

 Consultation and Reporting Systems Related to Human Rights